bongochong/CombinedPrivacyBlockLists/BLT/README.md

 - [A PAC (proxy auto-configuration) file, to block undesirable domains](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/BLT/update-pac.sh)

 **Dependencies**:
-The following packages are required to utilize all these utilities:
+The following packages are required to utilize all my block list utilities:
 `wget` `pcre (or pcre2)` `perl` `p7zip` `p7zip-plugins`.

 The following packages are suggested to utilize some optional features: